 Inquiries regarding the accreditation status by the Commission should be directed to the administrative staff of the institution.
 Individuals may also contact:

-Commission on Institutions of Higher Education
+New England Commission of Higher Education

-In addition to institutional accreditation, a number of degree programs in specialized fields or disciplines have either received specialized accreditation from national professional organizations or have been granted approval by the commonwealth of Massachusetts.
-Listed below are the programs that currently have specialized accreditation or state approval.
+In addition to institutional accreditation, a number of degree programs in specialized fields or disciplines have either received specialized accreditation from national professional organizations or have been granted approval by the Commonwealth of Massachusetts.

 - Accrediting Agency: Commission on Accreditation of Athletic Training Education

-The undergraduate athletic training program at Merrimack College is accredited by the Commission on Accreditation of Athletic Training Education.
+- The undergraduate athletic training program at Merrimack College is accredited by the Commission on Accreditation of Athletic Training Education.
 The program is currently applying to CAATE for a change in level of degree.

 Baccalaureate Programs in the Department of Chemistry and Biochemistry

-Accrediting Agency: American Chemical Society
+- Accrediting Agency: American Chemical Society

-The baccalaureate programs offered by the department of chemistry and biochemistry are approved by the American Chemical Society.
+- The baccalaureate programs offered by the department of chemistry and biochemistry are approved by the American Chemical Society.
 This approval is based upon a regular review of a number of areas (including the curricula offered by the department, the faculty/staff in the department and the equipment available for use by faculty and students) by the ACS Committee on Professional Training.
 Approval ensures that students receive a broad-based and rigorous chemistry education that provides students with the skills necessary to become successful scientific professionals.

 - Approving Agency: Massachusetts Department of Elementary and Secondary Education

-The School of Education and Social Policy Teacher Education Programs offers multiple undergraduate and graduate programs that have been approved by the Massachusetts Department of Elementary and Secondary Education, which participates in the Interstate Certification Compact of the National Association of State Directors of Teachers Education.
+- The School of Education and Social Policy Teacher Education Programs offers multiple undergraduate and graduate programs that have been approved by the Massachusetts Department of Elementary and Secondary Education, which participates in the Interstate Certification Compact of the National Association of State Directors of Teachers Education.